-We implemented the JULES6.1 model in the Atibaia river basin for hydrological estimation to evaluate the model 170 performance.
+We implemented the JULES6.1 model in the Atibaia river basin for hydrological estimation to evaluate the model performance.
 We evaluated the sensitivity of hydrological parameters to select the most suitable approach for the study region.
-We find that both TOPMODEL and PDM can reasonably estimate the flow with appropriate parameter sets.
-Our results show that the JULES setup can detect most peak events and reasonably estimate baseflow.
-The uncertainty of rainfall data could reduce the model performance in some periods with higher rainfall variation.
-Nevertheless, our results show that the model performance is high in terms of daily flow estimation over the modelling period.
-Therefore, made the JULES model an available and appropriate option for hydrological evaluation.
-175 https://code.metoffice.gov.uk/trac/jules/wiki/WaysToRunJules
+We find that the TOPMODEL can reasonably estimate the flow.
+For PDM, improving modelling performance can be achieved after as these processes are sensitive to the hydrological parameters.
+Our results show that the JULES setup can detect most peak events and reasonably estimates baseflow.
+However, the uncertainty of rainfall data could be the primary driver for lower model performance in some period of higher rainfall variation.
+Nevertheless, our results suggest that it is possible to use the JULES model for hydrological evaluation in the Atibaia river basin.
+A more refined and higher quality of rainfall observation can be the fundamental drive to improve the modelling performance further.